hassan652/ELK-Stack/CRUD operations Guide.md

-## Part 1: Intro to Elasticsearch & Kibana
+## Part 1: Intro to Elasticsearch & Kibana.

 This repo contains all resources needed in order to get started with Elasticsearch and Kibana.